ARKye03/morghulis/README.md

 ### Style

 You can change the style of Morghulis by creating the `main.css` file at `$HOME/.config/morghulis/`. *Hot Reload* is supported.
+As previously mentioned, Adwaita theme is needed.

 ## Development